 Idaho Obligatory Appointment

-Mr. Pete Hassemer is serving his first term representing the Idaho Obligatory seat; his term will expire August 10, 2022.
-Mr. Hassemer holds B.S. and M.S. degrees in Fisheries Resources from the University of Idaho.
-During his 28 years at Idaho Fish and Game working in the research and management arenas he has served on many Columbia River basin and west coast technical and management bodies including the Pacific Salmon Treaty Chinook Technical Committee, the Council’s Scientific and Statistical and Habitat committee, U.S. v Oregon Columbia River Fish Management Plan committees and NOAA’s Interior Columbia River Basin Technical Recovery Team.
-Prior to joining the Idaho Department of Fish and Game Mr. Hassemer spent 7 ½ years teaching in the fisheries and marine biology programs at Sheldon Jackson College in Sitka, Alaska.
+Pete Hassemer is serving his first term representing the Idaho Obligatory seat; his term will expire August 10, 2022.
+Hassemer holds B.S. and M.S. degrees in Fisheries Resources from the University of Idaho.
+During his 28 years at Idaho Fish and Game working in the research and management arenas, he has served on many Columbia River basin and west coast technical and management bodies including the Pacific Salmon Treaty Chinook Technical Committee, the Council’s Scientific and Statistical and Habitat committees, U.S. v.
+Oregon Columbia River Fish Management Plan committees, and NOAA’s Interior Columbia River Basin Technical Recovery Team.
+Prior to joining the Idaho Department of Fish and Game, Hassemer spent 7 ½ years teaching in the fisheries and marine biology programs at Sheldon Jackson College in Sitka, Alaska.

 Washington Obligatory Appointment

-Mr. Curt Melcher is the Director of the Oregon Department of Fish and Wildlife (ODFW).
-Mr. Melcher holds a B.S. in biology from the University of Oregon.
+Curt Melcher is the Director of the Oregon Department of Fish and Wildlife (ODFW).
+Melcher holds a B.S. in biology from the University of Oregon.
 He has served at ODFW for over 30 years, including the position of Deputy Director from September 2007 until September 2014.
-Mr. Melcher has also served on many regional management forums, including the Council’s Salmon Technical Team, the Klamath Fishery Management Council, and the Pacific Salmon Commission Southern Panel.
-Mr. Chris Kern, Dr. Caren Braby, Ms. Maggie Sommer, and Mr. Troy Buell serve as ODFW’s designees.
+Melcher has also served on many regional management forums, including the Council’s Salmon Technical Team, the Klamath Fishery Management Council, and the Pacific Salmon Commission Southern Panel.
+Chris Kern, Dr. Caren Braby, Maggie Sommer, and Troy Buell serve as ODFW’s designees.

 He has served on numerous fishing industry committees and commissions during his career and worked 15 years as the director of the Oregon Trawl Commission (OTC), departing that position in June 2018.
 In his time at the OTC, Pettinger worked collaboratively in the Pacific Fishery Management Council process to improve the management of West Coast groundfish fisheries.
 Under his leadership at the OTC, all three of Oregon trawl fisheries were certified by the Marine Stewardship Council as well-managed and sustainable fisheries.